Lødingen Municipality: Coat of arms

 The coat of arms was granted on 11 May 1984.
 The official blazon is "Gules, a five-looped knot Or" (I rødt en femsløyfet gull valknute).
 This means the arms have a red field (background) and the charge is a five-looped knot that is made out of woollen thread and folded to look like a flower with five leaves.
 The woolen knot has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design was chosen to symbolize that the municipality is at the junction of road, shipping, and ferry routes to five areas: Lofoten, Ofoten, Salten, Vesterålen, and Southern Troms.
 It is also located between five fjords: Vestfjorden, Ofotfjorden, Tysfjorden, Tjeldsundet, and Gullesfjorden.
 The symbol is also an ancient symbol for good fortune.
 The arms were designed by Øysten H. Skaugvolldal.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Lødingen.
+The Church of Norway has one parish (sokn) within Lødingen Municipality.
 It is part of the Ofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

+Transportation

+The nearest airport is Harstad/Narvik Airport, Evenes, about 73 km away by road.
+Lødingen is an important ferry harbor, the car ferry to/from Bognes in Tysfjord leaves 12 times per day and takes 60 minutes.
+The Rotvær Lighthouse is located in Lødingen.